Mevagissey Village: Is It Worth Visiting?

 I would recommend Mevagissey most strongly to people who like harbour villages for their mood rather than for a long list of attractions.
 If you enjoy walking round somewhere old and slightly uneven, stopping for food, looking at boats, and taking your time over a place that does not need much explaining, this is very likely to suit you.

 I would be less quick to recommend it to anyone who wants very easy access, lots of space, a big indoor backup plan, or the sense that there will always be one more thing to do round the corner.
-There might not be.
-Once you have done the harbour, wandered the main lanes and stopped for food, the village can feel complete quite quickly.

-How to Get to Mevagissey and How I Would Visit
+How to get to Mevagissey and how I would visit

 FAQ